Thanksgiving Front Door Decorating

 - Hosting a dinner party?
 Design a vegetable display in baskets-then use the vegetables for your meal!

 Have you ever thought about decorating the wall leading up to your door?
 An empty wall inside your house would probably bother you.
 Sometimes big, empty wall space can suck up the holiday spirit.
+Change that with Thanksgiving wall decor.

 - What do you have laying around?
 Baskets make a beautiful outdoor gallery wall.
+Or, buy a burlap wreath.

 - Gather greenery and create simple arrangements inside the baskets.
 This is easy to change out as well.